OptionalRule/optionalrule.github.io/_posts/2021-06-27-gritty-healing-and-survival-rules.md

 * Modify any HD roll by the recovery conditions.

 #### Recovering Spent HD
-Hit Dice are recovered by rolling a DC 13 Constitution for each spent HD at the end of a long rest, before any healing.
+Hit Dice are recovered by rolling a DC 13 Constitution check for each spent HD at the end of a long rest, before any healing.
 Disadvantage may be imposed under harsh conditions, with inadequate shelter, or if unable to rest.
 Likewise advantage may be granted under good recovery conditions and medical care, such as at a sanctuary or house of healing.

 #### Spending HD on Healing
 Players choose to spend their HD to heal ability loss, drain, or damage separately as follows: